AWegnerGitHub/awegnergithub.github.io-content/2018_04_25_setup_cloudflare_letsencrypt.md

     git clone https://github.com/kappataumu/letsencrypt-cloudflare-hook hooks/cloudflare
     pip install -r hooks/cloudflare/requirements.txt

-This downloads deydrated and then downloads the CloudFlare hook that is needed.
+This downloads dehydrated and then downloads the CloudFlare hook that is needed.
 It installs the required libraries too.

 The last bit of configuration that is needed is setting up a `config` file in the `dehydrated` directory.